Bicycle Handlebars & Accessories

-There might have been a time where one would only see one particular kind of handlebar on one style of bike.
-However, more now than ever, there seems to be no rules!
+There might have been a time when one would only see one particular kind of handlebar on one style of bike.
+However, more now than ever, there seem to be no rules!

 Many of the other handlebars I have talked about, due to the blurring of functional boundaries, can often be found on different styles of bikes.
 Unlike these other styles of bars, BMX bars are usually only found on BMX bikes.

-BMX handlebars are smaller in order to fit the general size of single BMX bicycles.
-They are narrow, and have a steep rise.
+BMX handlebars are smaller to fit the general size of single BMX bicycles.
+They are narrow and have a steep rise.
 A crossbar is added to provide rigidity and strength.
-Take a look at these selected BMX bikes handlebars found on eBay:
+Take a look at these selected BMX bike handlebars found on eBay:

 Bicycle Handlebars Accessories

 The stem is that part of the bike that connects the handlebars to the steering tube.
 Like handlebars, they are usually made of aluminum alloys.
-Higher end stems can also be made of carbon or magnesium.
-While the stem assists the cyclist on steering the bike, variations of stem design can also assist the rider achieve perfect riding position.
+Higher-end stems can also be made of carbon or magnesium.
+While the stem assists the cyclist in steering the bike, variations of stem design can also assist the rider in achieving a perfect riding position.

-A stem will affect your riding position in two ways: it will affect how upright you are able to sit in the saddle, as well as the length to which you are able to stretch your arms.
+A stem will affect your riding position in two ways: it will affect how upright you can sit in the saddle, as well as the length to which you can stretch your arms.
 Your comfort level in the saddle will determine, to a great extent, the proper size of the stem you have on your bicycle.
 However, being properly fitted on a bike is more than just initial impressions.
-In order to achieve maximum happiness riding your bike, I would highly recommend having it properly fitted by a trained salesman at the bike store.
-Take a look at these mountain & road bike handlebars stems found on eBay:
+To achieve maximum happiness riding your bike, I would highly recommend having it properly fitted by a trained salesman at the bike store.
+Take a look at these mountain & road bike handlebar stems found on eBay:

-Mountain biking tends to demand a more intense grip on the handlebars then other styles of riding.
-Consequently, if you are not wearing gloves, your hands will be quite sore afterwards!
+Mountain biking tends to demand a more intense grip on the handlebars than other styles of riding.
+Consequently, if you are not wearing gloves, your hands will be quite sore afterward!

-If you would ask me what my #1 recommendation for bicycle accessories are, I would definitely say: anatomically shaped grips!.
+If you would ask me what my #1 recommendation for bicycle accessories is, I would say: anatomically shaped grips!.

 While road and track bike bars are normally wrapped with specialized cloth or cork tape, most other bicycle handlebars are fitted with rubber grips of varying textures and styles.
-Most of the bikes that are fitted with grips have grips which are cylindrical in shape.
+Most of the bikes that are fitted with grips have cylindrical grips.
 Anatomically shaped are also becoming popular.
 These grips are flared on the ends and allow the meaty parts of the palms a place to rest during longer rides.
-One comment for mountain bikers: the texture of the grips doesn't really matter at all because you should always be wearing bicycling gloves when you mountain bike anyway!
+One comment for mountain bikers: the texture of the grips doesn't matter at all because you should always be wearing bicycling gloves when you mountain bike anyway!